Who is RESPOND for?

 What is RESPOND?

-RESPOND is one of AUSTRALIA’s LEADING MENTAL HEALTH ONLINE programs that you builds skills in selfcare and mental health.
+RESPOND is one of AUSTRALIA’s LEADING MENTAL HEALTH ONLINE programs that helps you build skills in selfcare and mental health.

-- curated resources – books, scholarly articles, videos
+- Curated library of resources – books, scholarly articles, videos

 - live online meditation every week